 Triggered Series Campaigns

 Sending blanket email campaigns that promote a sale, new product, or other company news has no place in today’s email marketing landscape.
 Per DMA, over 75 percent of email revenue is generated by triggered campaigns.
-Email marketing platforms, like Campaign Monitor, have created the ability for marketers to deliver automated emails that are personalized to individual recipients on a 1:1 basis.
-Automated emails are triggered by predefined events like a new subscriber, a purchase or the way in which an email recipient interacts with each email.
-Here are a few automated email triggers that businesses can create to dynamically engage with subscribers based on ways they engage with the brand:
+Email marketing platforms, like Campaign Monitor, have created marketers’ ability to deliver automated emails that are personalized to individual recipients on a 1:1 basis.
+Automated emails are triggered by predefined events like a new subscriber, purchase, or how an email recipient interacts with each email.
+Here are a few automated email triggers that businesses can create to dynamically engage with subscribers based on the ways they engage with the brand:

 - Welcome.
 When someone opts-in to your email list or follows your site/blog, follow up with an automated “thank you” (including a coupon code is helpful here).

 - Abandoned cart.
-When a customer gets almost to the point of making a sale, but leaves your site before clicking that “buy” button, send an automated email.
-Simply remind the customer that there are still items in the cart.
+When a customer gets almost to the point of making a sale but leaves your site before clicking that “buy” button, send an automated email.
+Remind the customer that there are still items in the cart.
 It makes sense to send this a few hours or a day later.
 You can also set up a series of reminders for abandoned carts that eventually offer a discount code to entice the purchase.